-How the winged harpoon traveled from Chukotka to Alaska
+How a winged harpoon traveled from Chukotka to Alaska

 Mask, Yup’ik artist